-The scheme pays an amount of money to you for all the electricity produced from your renewable energy product, plus an additional payment for the electricity you don’t use that you export back to the National Grid.
+The FIT scheme pays an amount of money to you for all the electricity produced from your renewable energy product, plus an additional payment for the electricity that you don’t use and export back to the National Grid.

-You need to complete an application to an accredited FIT Licensee which is usually your current electricity supplier who also manages the payment to you.
+To apply for the scheme, you need to complete an application to an accredited FIT Licensee.
+This is usually your current electricity supplier and they will also manages the payments that go to you.

 History of The FIT Scheme

 The scheme started on 1st April 2010 with payments for generating and exporting electricity to the National Grid.
-Initial payments were high with up to 50.67p/kWh paid on retrofit solar photovoltaic equipment.
-Under current plans, the Feed-in Tariff scheme in its present form is due to be replaced in April 2019.
-As yet, no alternative plans are in place at this time.
+Initial payments were high, with up to 50.67p/kWh paid on retrofit solar photovoltaic equipment.

-The take-up of the scheme during the past decade has been strong.
+The take-up of the scheme during the past decade was strong.
 The UK now has 814,662 registered users (R) with an average installed capacity of 7.13kW.
-More schools and local communities are coming onboard to create clean business energy and benefit from the financial help that this scheme offers.
+More schools and local communities are coming onboard to create clean business energy and benefit from the financial help this can offer.

 The adoption in the short time of operation now sees 5,959,420kW of capacity installed around the UK with the majority of installations being solar photovoltaic (PV).
 Here’s the breakdown: